Help Centre

 How can I help myself?

 1. You have made the first step by telling your doctor or a health professional.
 They will have discussed treatments and options with you.
-If you have been given antidepressants, remember that they take two weeks to start working, and then gradually.
+If you have been given antidepressants, remember that they take two or three weeks to start working, and then work gradually.

 3. Try and tell your friends and family, who will support you by spending time with you.
 Talking to a family member or a friend or a colleague can bring huge relief.